rbowen/presentations/raising_bar_presentations/slides.md

 You have a recording device in your pocket.

 Listen to yourself.
-Watch yourself

-You say "um" a lot more than you think you do.
-Or whatever your particular annoying speech pattern is.
+But also, watch yourself and figure out your annoying habits.
+Maybe you say "um" a lot more than you think you do.
+Or whatever your particular annoying habit is.
 And your audience notices.
 Most people find their own voice annoying.
 Get over that.

-Practice not saying that.

 You touch your face a lot, or put your hands in your pockets, or pull on your ear, or look down at the floor, or ... something.

-Practice not doing that.
+Practice not saying and doing those things.
 Notice when you do it and consciously avoid doing it.

 I play with stuff in my pockets, so I empty my pockets before I start.